SISCHM/KGChat/README.md

 A: KGChat supports multiple languages.
 You can pose questions in your preferred language, and the application will process and respond accordingly.

 ### Q: How do I select or change the attributes for my knowledge graph?
-A: After importing the event log, you can select the attributes by clicking on the 'Select Columns' button.
+A: After importing the event log, you can select the attributes by clicking on the `Select Columns` button.
 To change the attributes later, click on the same button and update your selection.

 ### Q: How do I handle large event logs that slow down processing?
 A: Try reducing the size of the event log or selecting fewer attributes for analysis.
 Ensure your system has adequate resources to handle large files.